opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 -----------------
 Enables or disables the optimized code.

-.. ocv:function:: void setUseOptimized(bool onoff)
+.. ocv:function:: int cvUseOptimized( int on_off )

 .. ocv:pyfunction:: cv2.setUseOptimized(onoff) -> None

-.. ocv:cfunction:: int cvUseOptimized( int onoff )
+.. ocv:cfunction:: int cvUseOptimized( int on_off )

     :param onoff: The boolean flag specifying whether the optimized code should be used (``onoff=true``) or not (``onoff=false``).